TrojanPinata/floppysiteV2/README.md

 # FloppySiteV2
 This is the second iteration of my FloppySite project, a website which serves to host my projects other random things I want to write about.

-If you are unfamiliar with react, here are the basic commands: (do all of these in order to get project to state as in repository)
+If you are unfamiliar with react, here are the basic commands: (do all of these in order to get project to same state as in repository)

 - `npm install -g` installs node-modules for project